mrlaliff93/minimal-mistakes/_posts/2010-08-05-rhetological_fallacies.md

 ![image-left](http://i.imgur.com/7vTP0e1.png){: .align-left}
 Claiming something is true because an unqualified or untrustworthy 'expert' says it is.

-*“Over 50 scientists from US dispute global warming"*
+*“Over 50 scientists from US dispute global warming."*

 ## **Appeal to Common Practice** ##

 ![image-left](http://i.imgur.com/nMn1HRe.png){: .align-left}
-Claiming something is true because it's commonly practiced.
+Claiming something is true because it is commonly practiced.

 *“This country has some problems with corruption.
 But there's nothing going on here that doesn't go on in all other countries."*